rshuhuachen/ms_epi_effort/README.md

 ### Whole genome bisulphite sequencing

 The pipeline executed for the single WGBS sample can be found here <https://github.com/rshuhuachen/wgbs_grouse>.
-The data used can be found on NCBI at XXX.
+The data used can be found under the same NCBI BioProject with SRA BioAccession Number [SAMN51785344](https://www.ncbi.nlm.nih.gov/biosample/51785344).
 The processed intermediate datafile to produce the figure (Supplementary Figure 1) can be found in `results/wgbs/`

 ## Scripts